Khemmie-Ray/Loopstudios-landing-page/README.md

 ### Continued development

-The concept that I will like to learn more id the usage of z-index.
+I will like to learn more on the usage of z-index.

 ### Useful resources